Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Methods

-where: the discriminator will try to increase (\ref{eq:wgail2}), while $\pi$ seeks to minimize it; and $L_{gp}$ is a loss that penalizes the gradient constraining the discriminator network to the 1-Lipschitz function space, according to \cite{gulrajani2017improved}.
+where $D: S \times A \rightarrow (0,1) $, $S$ is the state space, $A$ is the action space; $\pi_E$ is the expert policy; \diffa{$\pi$ is the agent's policy}; $H(\pi) $ is a policy regularizer controlled by $\lambda >= 0$ \cite{Bloem2014}. \diff{The discriminator D will try to increase (\ref{eq:wgail00}), while $\pi$ seeks to minimize it; and $L_{gp}$ is a loss that penalizes the gradient's norm, constraining the discriminator network to the 1-Lipschitz function space, according to \cite{gulrajani2017improved}.} The above equation is the Wasserstein loss, used to alleviate vanishing gradient and mode collapse problems, using the Wasserstein distance \cite{gulrajani2017improved} between the policy distribution and expert distribution, as also done in \cite{Zhang_2020,li2017infogail}.